-The UK-based British and Irish Modern Music Institute (BIMM) based has a reputation as one of Europe’s leading providers of musical and musical industry training.
+The UK-based British and Irish Modern Music Institute (BIMM) has a reputation as one of Europe’s leading providers of musical and musical industry training.
 Following Berlin in 2015, a second campus is being opened in Germany in October – BIMM Hamburg in the historical Kulturbunker.
 While Berlin is seen as an important location for the creative, the Hanseatic city is increasingly moving to centre stage in the German music sector.
-Direct contact with the Hamburg music scene will be a significant component of the Bachelor’s degree courses and certificates.
+Direct contact with the Hamburg music scene is set to become a significant component of the Bachelor’s degree courses and certificates.

 Promoting close links to the Hamburg music industry